amriunix/amriunix.github.io/content/about/index.md

 ```bash
 $ whoami
 ```
-I go by the name **Oussama [Amri](https://amri.family)**, experienced and dedicated cybersecurity professional with over a decade of hands-on experience in the field.
-Known in the community as `amriunix`, I have honed my skills through years of self-guided learning and practical application, including participation in CTFs challenges.
-My journey has taken me from a pentesting role by auditing infrastructure, web applications, and performn source code review to an application security engineering.
+Hey!
+I go by the name **Oussama Amri**, experienced and dedicated cybersecurity professional with over a decade of hands-on experience.
+My journey has taken me from a pentesting role by auditing system and network infrastructure, web apps, and web3 audit to formulating comprehensive security strategies for web3 startups.

+My journey has taken me from a pentesting role by auditing infrastructure, web applications, and performing source code review to an application security engineering.
 I have also contributed significantly to the web3 ecosystem by conducting audits and ensuring the security of applications.
 In my recent role, I have been instrumental in securing the Software Development Life Cycle (SDLC), managing bug bounty programs, and formulating comprehensive security strategies for startups.

+I believe in a holistic approach to security, combining technical skill with an understanding of how people and policies shape our digital landscape.
+My passion lies in not just fortifying digital assets but also in building resilient security cultures within organizations.
+As I continue in my career, I'm committed to staying ahead in the ever-evolving field of cybersecurity.
 ```bash
 $ contact
 ```